emVogel/psycho-chicha/README.md

 Run `npm run lint` for eslint

+If you want to choose a different eslint rule setting for react syntax see also [https://github.com/yannickcr/eslint-plugin-react](https://github.com/yannickcr/eslint-plugin-react)

 Run `npm run prettier:check` to check if your code is conform with prettier rules or `npm run prettier:fix` to format your code as defined by prettier rules.

 ### build a package